Ahsia-17/PodNN/README.md

 Here are some of the steps I took and notes.

   1) Loading the packages I needed
-  2) Exploratory data analysis
+  2) Exploratory data analysis - lots of categorical variables.
+Many of the features had a large imbalance of classes, such as state having predominately Califronia users.
+If I had more time, I could have balanced them.
-  3) Light preprocessing - quick preprocessing of several columns.
-Gender column had issues.
+  3) Light preprocessing -  Gender column had issues.
 There were null values which I immputed.
-State column
+State column had missing values.
+Creating dummy variables for categorical features.
   4) Model building - standardizing columns, creating a pipeline
   5) Model evaulation - 74% recall.
 95% accuracy.
 91% precision and 81% F1.
 I also used 5 fold cross validation to ensure my model results will generalize to unseen data.
 Also looked at other classfication metrics such as ROC, and AUC.